Great Smoky Mountains National Park

 Education is a key component of the park values, from in-park education/interpretive programs, to higher education and research programs for colleges and universities.
 The Great Smoky Mountain Institute at Tremont and the Appalachian Highlands Science Learning Centre provide education programs to promote the ecology, culture and stewardship of the site.

-The factors are themselves objects of study but have negative impacts on the intrinsic attributes of the park and the value of those attributes for education.
+The factors are themselves objects of study but can have negative impacts on the intrinsic attributes of the park and the value of those attributes for education.

 Importance for research